openshift-labs/learn-katacoda/middleware/middleware-spring-boot/spring-getting-started/05-deploy-to-openshift.md

 **5. Deploy the application to OpenShift**

-At first, run the following command to create your OpenShift resource descriptors

-``mvn clean oc:resource -Popenshift -DskipTests``{{execute}}

-Then, run the following command to deploy the application to OpenShift (the _deploy_ command does a _build_ as well)
+Run the following command to deploy the application to OpenShift:

-``mvn oc:deploy -Popenshift -DskipTests``{{execute}}
+``mvn package oc:deploy -Popenshift -DskipTests``{{execute}}

-After the maven build as finished, it will typically take less than 20 sec for the application to be available.
-To verify that everything is started run the following command and wait for it to report replication controller "fruits-s2i-1" successfully rolled out:
+This step may take some time to do the Maven build and the OpenShift deployment.
+After the build completes you can verify that everything is started by running the following command:

-``oc rollout status dc/fruits``{{execute}}
+``oc rollout status dc/spring-getting-started``{{execute}}

-Then either go to the openshift web console and click on the route or click [here](http://fruits-dev.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com)
+Then either go to the openshift web console and click on the route or click [here](http://spring-getting-started-dev.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com)

 Make sure that you can add, edit, and remove fruits, using the web application